akeneo/pim-helpcenter/content/md/connectivity/manage-your-apps.md

 ## Choose your flow type

-You can define a "flow type" after you connect an app.
+You can define a "flow type" after you connect an App.
 But what does it mean?

 The flow type allows you to characterize the data flows interacting with your PIM.
 More precisely, it allows you to indicate the **direction** of a given flow.